 Getting a tattoo is a lifelong commitment – you know that going in.
-But, what you don’t know is if you really want an adorable swallow peeking out on your wrist during a job interview (hey – we don’t judge but you never know who will!).
+But, what you don’t know is, are you really going to adore that cartoon character peeking over your shoulder in a few years' time?
 You might not be able to foresee if your dream wedding dress complements your tribal neck tattoo.
-And you may not know in the moment that ‘Malia 2k10’ isn’t worth commemorating.
+And you may not know at the moment that a lifelong inking commemorating your summer holiday with the girls.
 Whatever the reason, there may come a time when you want to temporarily cover up your tattoo.
-Nonsense, you can’t possibly do that right?
+Nonsense, you can’t possibly do that, right?
 Wrong!

 Step 1 – Apply red/orange colour corrector